-For some people, they love to do spinning or weight lifting, while others like yoga or pilate.
-For me the best way to tone my body is rock climbing.
+Some people love to do spinning or weight lifting, while others like yoga or pilate.
+For me, the best way to tone my body is rock climbing.
 Why do I say that?
 That’s because rock climbing is so much fun and my body responds quite well to it.
-It does not feel like a work out and it challenges me.
+It does not feel like a workout and it challenges me.
 As a side effect, my body is stronger and toner.

 Originally I did not intend to seek out rock climbing for toning my body.
 I started climbing because it was fun.
 I enjoyed climbing up a route and I found it gratifying when I completed a challenging move.
 Climbing was something I could do regardless of my age and gender.
 When I started climbing I have little upper body strength.
 I struggled to even do one pull up.

-Most first time climbers especially men who have strong upper body have a tendency to use their upper body strength instead of the legs to climb regardless of how easy or hard the route is.
+Most first-time climbers especially men who have a strong upper body have a tendency to use their upper body strength instead of the legs to climb regardless of how easy or hard the route is.
 This way is less efficient and would tire themselves out quickly.

-The legs, thighs and core work in conjunction together make a huge efficient and effective way to climb.
+The legs, thighs, and core work in conjunction together make a hugely efficient, and effective way to climb.
 They are definitely stronger than your arms.

 Rock climbing toning does not happen overnight.
-It tones the small muscle which in turns support the large muscles.
+It tones the small muscle which in turn supports the large muscles.
 My stomach was flabby after having children.
-Rock climbing tone my core big time without me having to do hundreds of sit ups.
-My obliques slimmed down over three year span.
+Rock climbing tones my core big time without me having to do hundreds of sit-ups.
+My obliques slimmed down over a three-year span.

 THE WHY FACTOR

 Why do I want to tone my body?